Coimbra-Tech-Afterhours/Coimbra-Tech-Afterhours.github.io/README.md

      - `Date` (Date)
      - `Type` (Select: Afterhours/Partner Event/Workshop)
      - `Visible on site` (Checkbox)
-     - `Status` (Select: Past/Upcoming/Draft)
+     - `Status` (Status: Past/Upcoming/Draft)
      - `Link` (URL - optional, for event registration/details)
      - `Language` (Multi-select - optional, e.g., PT, EN)
-   - Share the database with your integration
+   - Share the database with your integration **with edit access** (required for automatic Status updates)
    - Copy the database ID from the URL
    - **Note:** Location/venue information is not displayed on the site (provided in event details pages instead)
+   - **Automatic Status Updates:** The GitHub Action automatically updates Status from "Upcoming" to "Past" when event dates pass (replaces Notion automation for free plan users)

 3. **Run the fetch script:**